the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

   :::note

-  Although the type `ColorPickerNavbarItemProps` still has the `RRNavLinkProps`, which is react-router-dom's props and others, those are not used in the component, we don't have care much about it.
+  Although the type `ColorPickerNavbarItemProps` still has the `RRNavLinkProps`, which is react-router-dom's props and others, that are not used in the component, we don't care much about it.

   :::